Head: Cheryl Geisler

 Special Graduate Opportunities

-Certificate Programs The Department of LL&C offers two specialization certificates, one in Graphics and the other in Human-Computer Interaction, as options in the master’s programs, though additional courses over the 10-course minimum may be required to pursue either certificate.
+Certificate Programs The Department of LL&C offers two specialization certificates, one in Graphics and the other in Human-Computer Interaction, as options in the master’s degree in technical communication.

 Cooperative Education Participation in the Cooperative Education Program is encouraged as part of our departmental degree offerings.
 The intent of co-op is to provide a full-time, career-related work experience that will enhance students’ knowledge and skills in their chosen professional field.
 Students who accept co-op assignments typically work from one to two terms (one of which must be an academic semester) prior to graduation.
 As a result, it is not uncommon for co-op participants to extend their graduation date.